Hyacinth12303/Google-Play-2021-data/README.md

 4. Machine Learning - Training two supervised classification models: Random Forest Regression and Decision Tree.
 This also includes model details.

-5. Prediction - Prediction page where 15 random different games will be displayed and its predicted rank and growth in 60 days
+5. Prediction - Prediction page where rank and average rating is reassigned predicted and compared.

 6. Conclusion - Summary of the insights and observations from the EDA and model training.